ComputeCanada/magic_castle/docs/README.md

 #### 10.9.2 Remove fail2ban ssh-route jail

 fail2ban rule that banned ip addresses that failed to connect with SSH can be disabled.
-To do so, on `mgmt1` add to
+To do so, on `puppet` add to
 ```
 /etc/puppetlabs/data/user_data.yaml
 ```